GabrielSGoncalves/deel-data-engineering-task/README.md

 curl "http://localhost:8000/analytics/orders/product"
 curl "http://localhost:8000/analytics/orders/customers?status=open&limit=3"
 ```
+The API requests should return the results similar to the one from the queries found in the `sql/analytical_queries.sql` file, as this is the logic implemented in the API models.

+## Limitations
+The Data architecture and pipelines implemented above have managed to provide the required resources for the stakeholder, but still, the focus was on proving the concept, not putting it into production.
+A few important notes on the limitations of our solution:
+1. OLTP database used as Warehouse: Ideally, we would have a different database with OLAP features to use as Data Warehouse, not use the same transactional database for analytical workloads.
+2. The CDC approach used source database resources: instead of having its own infrastructure.
+Service like Kafka, AWS Kinesis, Red Panda display high availability, with no impact on the source system.
+3. The pipeline was built using resources from the Postgres system: which lacks scalability (only vertical scaling).
+Ideally we would use an MPP platform like Spark, Snowflake, Bigquery or Trino to execute the transformations.
+4. Data model lacked a clear lineage and organization: Although we commited all the DDLs to the project repo, this methodology may become fragile, as more data engineers start contributing to the project.
+Ideally, we would use dbt so track all the data assets created, using best practices from Software engineering.
+Also, dbt would allow us to have lineage and build a semantic layer for our Data Warehouse.
+5. Data Observability and quality checks: Procedures, functions and triggers are easy to implement, but they lack the observability needed to track complex data pipelines.
+Also, there were no data quality checks in any part of our pipeline.

 ## Final thoughts
-As mentioned in the project introduction, the architecture we have implemented is focus on showing the concept of integrating a near real-time transactional database, with a Data Analytical Platform in order to provide report resources for the logistic department.
+As mentioned in the project introduction, the architecture we have implemented focus on showing the concept of integrating a near real-time transactional database, with a Data Analytical Platform in order to provide report resources for the logistic department.
 With the proof of concept validated by the stakeholders, the next step would invariably move into the discussion of a robust and resilient Data architecture that can offer the resources presented in the PoC, without the limitations.
 The diagram below ilustrates a suggested Data Architecture that relies on Cloud Services to achieve it.
 ![Suggested Data Architecture](./images/acme_suggested_data_architecture.png)
 This architecture would have the following components:
-1. Source System: In our case it would still be the Postgres we worked on the PoC, deployed on a more reliable way in multiple Availability Zones, probably an AWS RDS, with a read-replica.
+1. **Source System:** In our case it would still be the Postgres we worked on the PoC, deployed on a more reliable (multiple Availability Zones), probably using an AWS RDS, with a read-replicas for the data pipelines service users.
-2. Streaming Layer: This component would replace the change log tables and audit functions with triggers we created with Postgres.
+2. **Streaming Layer:** This component would replace the change log tables and audit functions with triggers we created with Postgres.
 AWS has recently release a new feature for streaming between OLTPs like Postgres and MySQL hosted in RDS straight to Iceberg Tables on S3, through Kinesis Firehose.
 This could be an easy way to implement the streaming process.
 But also, we could use other services like AWS DMS or MSK.
-3. Storage and Processing Layer: This would be the core layer of our Analytical Platform, as we would use Snowflake storage and processing power.
+3. **Storage and Processing Layer:** This would be the core layer of our Analytical Platform, as we would use Snowflake storage and processing power.
 Snowflake is a modern Cloud Data Warehouse, with a focus on data consumers, but a lot of features in terms of integration.
 Snowflake allows us to access Iceberg Tables as part of its data catalog, meaning we could have access data that's being streamed to S3 right away, in a near real-time fashion, without having to replicate it in Snowflake internal storage.
 For the other schemas like INTERMEDIATE and PRESENTATION, we could use Snowflake storage
-4. Orchestration Layer: We would use dbt as the ETL + Semantic Layer, combined with Airflow as Orchestrator.
+4. **Orchestration Layer:** We would use dbt as the ETL + Semantic Layer, combined with Airflow as Orchestrator.
 These two tools are a really powerful combination, enabling pretty much any type of data transformation.
-5. Presentation Layer: To enable access to the processed data in Snowflake PRESENTATION schema, we could deploy our Dockerized FastAPI application using AWS ECS, and also use API Gateway as security layer between the requests coming from outside our VPC, and our Application.
+5. **Presentation Layer:** To enable access to the processed data in Snowflake PRESENTATION schema, we could deploy our Dockerized FastAPI application using AWS ECS, and also use API Gateway as security layer between the requests coming from outside our VPC, and our Application.

-## Project limitations
-1. Describe the limitation of using Postgres (OLTP) as warehouse, list other OLAPs that could be used (Snowflake, Redshift, ClickHouse, Databricks)
-2. Airflow deployment using Astro CLI -> use a managed service or Kubernetes

-## Next steps
-1. DRY refactoring: Modularize the SQL code, avoiding the creation of repetitive functions and procedures by replacing hardcode variables as parameters

 ## References:
 - [PostgreSQL Change Data Capture (CDC): The Complete Guide (DataCater)](https://datacater.io/blog/2021-09-02/postgresql-cdc-complete-guide.html)